 What is Ascending Order?

-In Mathematics, the process of arranging the numbers from smallest value to largest value is called ascending order.
-The numbers are arranged from left to right in increasing order.
+In Mathematics, ascending order is the process of arranging the numbers in increasing order, i.e., from smallest value to largest value.
+That means the numbers are arranged from left to right in increasing order.
 A real-life example of ascending order is an arrangement of English alphabets from A to Z.

 The word ‘ascending’ means going up.
 Hence, in the case of Mathematics, if the numbers are going up, then they are arranged in ascending order.